-After the surface has cured completely, all the dust particles, dirt, grease, mortar dropping etc that may be present in the surface must be cleaned by means of a wire brush or putty knife.
+After the surface has cured completely, all the dust particles, dirt, grease, mortar dropping, etc that may be present in the surface must be cleaned utilizing a wire brush or putty knife.

 Then, the surface must be cleaned with a dry cloth.

 When the distemper paint is to be applied on an existing surface, the surface must be made free from all the dust particles, grease, dirt, mortar droppings, etc utilizing a putty knife or wire brush.

 Then, the cleaned surface must be rubbed thoroughly with sandpaper and the entire surface is washed and allowed to dry fully.